Manishtripathi-108/Nearby-Mart/README.md

     </ul>
     <h2>System Design</h2>
     <h3>Architecture Overview</h3>
-    <p>The architecture of the Nearby Mart application follows the Model-View-Controller (MVC) pattern, which separates the application into three interconnected components:</p>
+    <p>The architecture of the Town Kart application follows the Model-View-Controller (MVC) pattern, which separates the application into three interconnected components:</p>
     <ul>
         <li><strong>Model</strong>: Manages the data and business logic.</li>
         <li><strong>View</strong>: Handles the presentation layer and user interface.</li>